Narnala: History

-About Narnal Singh
+During the Mughal period, the fort became part of the Mughal Empire and was incorporated as one of the thirteen sarkars of Berar Subah.
+In 1572, Burhan Imad Shah was imprisoned here by his minister, Tufal Khan, prompting Murtaza Nizam Shah of Ahmadnagar to capture the fort and execute both men.
+In 1597–98, Akbar's generals Saiyid Yusuf Khan Mashhadi and Shaikh Abul Fazl seized Narnala, renamed it Shanoor, and incorporated it into Berar Subah.

+In the late 17th century, the fort was captured by the Maratha Empire and subsequently administered by the Bhonsles of the Nagpur Kingdom.
+In 1701, Raje Parsoji Bhosale appointed the descendants of Rao Rana Narnal Singh (the former ruler of Narnala) as hereditary governors, granting them the title "Thakurrao".
+The family also held jagir rights in the Malkapur, Buldhana district, and is credited with its fortification and development.
+The Marathas held Narnala until 1803, when the British took it.
+It was later returned to the Nagpur Bhosales and the Rana family, but eventually abandoned.

+Rulers of Narnala

 Raja Narnal Singh, also known as Narnal Singh Swami, was a scion of a Chalukya ruler, after whom Narnala Fort is named.
 The fort was subsequently ruled by several rulers and killedars, who made significant changes to the original Rajput style.

-After him, his descendant from the northern branch of the family which were also descended from the ruling family of the Rao Raja of Rajasthan—came to this fort.
-Kunwar Rao Raja Narnal Singh earned the titles of Rao and Rana, becoming Rana of Mahurgad and receiving special rights to Narnala Fort, also some rights form a ruler of the Imad Shahi Dynasty, the son of Fathullah Imad-ul-Mulk, ruler of the Berar Sultanate—a Kannada Kanarese Hindu converted to Islam.
+After Narnal Singh, his descendant from the northern family branch—also descended from the ruling family of the Rao Raja of Rajasthan—came to this fort.
+Kunwar Rao Raja Narnal Singh earned the titles of Rao and Rana, becoming Rana of Mahurgad and receiving special rights to Narnala Fort, as well as some rights from a ruler of the Imad Shahi Dynasty, the son of Fathullah Imad-ul-Mulk, ruler of the Berar Sultanate—a Kannada Kanarese Hindu converted to Islam.
 Along with Mahurgarh, he was granted Bhawargarh by the Maharana of Bijagad (Badwani).
-His younger brother received special rights to Narnala Fort from the Rajgond ruler of Deogarh, later continued by the son of Fathullah Imad-ul-Mulk, of which headquarters were located at Malakpur, Buldhana District.
+His younger brother received special rights to Narnala Fort from the Rajgond ruler of Deogarh, a position later continued by the son of Fathullah Imad-ul-Mulk, whose headquarters were in Malakpur, Buldhana District.

 After the fall of the Imad Shahi Dynasty, the Rana left Mahurgarh following disagreements with the later rulers, the Mughals.
-Declining Mughal sovereignty, he lost the land and fort rights in a small battle to Mughal subhedars.
+Declining Mughal sovereignty, he lost the land and fort rights to Mughal subhedars in a small battle.
 After this, the Rana joined the Gonds of Deogarh, and his descendants fought against the Mughals alongside Rani Durgavati.
 They were granted the title Thakur of Narnala Sarkar by the Gond ruler of Deogarh.
-They held nine forts and Saranjami Sardeshmukh rights over 23 villages in Malkapur, where they appointed, twelve administrators, later seven, who served under the dominance of Rana Sarkar as the Malguzar Patils, Deshpande, Deshkulkarni, Purohits and other Vetandars, for which the Rana built seven Garhis around Malkapur for protection.
-Malkapur was largely dominated by Rajputs under the leadership of Rana Sarkar.
+They held nine forts, and Saranjami Sardeshmukh had rights over 23 villages in Malkapur, where they appointed twelve administrators, later seven, who served under the dominance of Rana Sarkar as the Malguzar Patils, Deshpande, Deshkulkarni, Purohits, and other Vetandars.
+To this end, the Rana built seven Garhis around Malkapur for protection.
+Rajputs largely dominated Malkapur under the leadership of Rana Sarkar.